MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/index_1.md

 ## Microsoft 365 Copilot Immersion Experience

-In this interactive experience, you'll get inspired and use Microsoft 365 Copilot to streamline tasks such as research, drafting documents, drafting emails, and more.
+In this immersion experience, you'll get inspired and use Microsoft 365 Copilot to streamline tasks such as research, drafting documents, drafting emails, and more.

 - You'll have about 25 minutes to complete all the tasks.
 - In a new Microsoft Edge browser tab, enter (<a href="https://word.new" target="_blank">word.new</a>), then save it to your OneDrive account as '**Copilot Research.docx**'.